 All roads lead to Ocean: how cancer treatment works in Tanzania

-The Ocean Road Cancer Institute, in Tanzania, is doing its part to ensure that people across the country can receive cancer treatment and care, regardless of their ability to pay.
+In Tanzania, the Ocean Road Cancer Institute is doing its part to ensure that people across the country can receive cancer treatment and care, regardless of their ability to pay.

 In Dar es Salaam’s quiet government district, the Ocean Road Cancer Institute sits as a tall white structure along the Indian ocean, just 200 metres from the beach.
 Founded in 1895, it is one of Tanzania’s oldest health facilities and now the only specialist hub for cancer services in the entire country.
 In this photo story we look at how Ocean Road is making cancer treatment accessible for people in Tanzania and beyond.